ArchLars/archtutorial/arch_kde_encrypted_tutorial.md

 # OPTION 2: Laptop/OEM system with vendor firmware
 # Use this for laptops (especially Framework, Dell, HP, Lenovo)
-# or if you found OEM certificates above
 sbctl enroll-keys -m -f
 ```